Draegerwerk/JenkinsUserNotifier/README.md

 # Jenkins User Notifier

-This Plugin is used to Make a global notification for any Jenkins user.
+This plugin offers global notification for any Jenkins user.
-It implements a Notification Bar that is visible at any webpage shown by Jenkins.
+It implements a notification bar that is visible on any page shown by Jenkins.

-Features are that the time for showing the notification is limited by a configurable date and that you can add translations to your notification so if your team of developers consists of people around the world you can give them native messages with a fallback langage.
+It offers features like showing notifications for a limited time by a configurable date, translation of notifications so that global teams can be notified with native messages as a fallback language and so on.

-@Author Yannik, Petersen aka. ptrsny
+@Author Yannik, Petersen aka. ptrsny by Draegerwerk AG & Co.
+KGaA

-This Plugin is OpenSource and runs under the MIT License
+This plugin is OpenSource and is MIT licensed